Mare of Easttown: Development

-In January 2019, it was reported that Brad Ingelsby, creator of the limited series, would write all episodes, with Gavin O'Connor directing.
+In January 2019, it was reported that Brad Ingelsby, creator of the show, would write all episodes, with Gavin O'Connor directing.
 Executive producers include Ingelsby, O'Connor, Kate Winslet, Paul Lee, Mark Roybal, and Gordon Gray.
 In January 2020, it was announced that Craig Zobel would replace O'Connor as director due to scheduling issues and also serve as executive producer.

 Regarding the setting, Ingelsby stated "sort of an amalgam" which he explained "It’s Coatesville, it’s Aston, it’s Drexel Hill."
 Ingelsby stated that he chose the name Easttown because "it sounded like such a generic town name."